 The Menopause and Perimenopause Conversation Belongs in the Workplace

-Someone on your team is quietly struggling.
+Someone on your team is quietly navigating this.
 You already sense it.

 Maybe you've noticed a high performer starting to pull back.
 A trusted colleague whose confidence seems to have shifted.
 Someone who used to be all in, and now just... isn't.